digitaljudaica/www.alter-rebbe.org/collector/notes/the-plan.md

 For full dynamization of the site we also need:
 - Google Cloud Storage client;
 - SCSS compiler (compass/jsass?);
-- MarkDown parser: flexmark-java or Laika (planet42.github.io/Laika);
+- MarkDown parser: flexmark-java or Laika (planet42.github.io/Laika).
-- http4s;
-- ZIO!